jordy1611/whats-cookin-JS-JS-KS/README.md

 * Users can hover over a recipe to see it's list of ingredients and instructions
 ![hovering gif](assets/hovering.gif)

-* Users can favorite a recipe by clicking on the star in the top right corner.
+* Users can favorite a recipe by clicking on the star in the top left corner.
 Favorite recipes will show up in the pantry page.
 ![favoriting gif](assets/favoriting.gif)

 * Users can search for recipes based on name, ingredients or tags